I’m all about anything that can make learning more fun, and colorful, and pretty…and involves paint…and a trip to the craft store ;o)

 - Foam paint brush

-Step 1: I followed the advice on The Crafty Classroom and left 3 of the blocks the natural wood color so my children would know which blocks are the beginning letters.
+Step 1: I left 3 of the blocks the natural wood color so my children would know which blocks are the beginning letters.

 Step 2: Next I painted the remaining 6 blocks to be used for the ending sounds.
 I painted the same color on opposite sides of each block.
 Just make sure to let the sides dry enough to handle before moving onto the next color.